Nexus-Mods/NexusMods.App/docs/index.md

 Easy to use, runs on your standard Windows PC and Linux alike.
 Don't waste time troubleshooting, play your games, fill those knees with arrows and most importantly, ***Have Fun***!

-!!! info "The Nexus App is about creating that Modding experience that *'Just Works'* for old and new games alike!"
+!!! info "The Nexus Mods App is about creating that Modding experience that *'Just Works'* for old and new games alike!"

 ### Mod with Confidence